 SEO keywords are the most important (or key) words and phrases that people type into search engines.
-For that reason they’re also often called ‘search queries’, however, it’s important to note that SEO keywords are usually not identical to the actual search queries that people enter into search engines.
+For that reason, they’re also often called ‘search queries’.
+However, it’s important to note that SEO keywords are usually not identical to the actual search queries people enter into search engines.

-For example, if you google ‘what are SEO keywords?’, your search query is ‘what are SEO keywords?’ and the SEO keyword is ‘SEO keywords’.
+For example, let’s say you google ‘what are SEO keywords?’.
+Your search query is ‘what are SEO keywords?’.
+The SEO keyword is ‘SEO keywords’.

 Are SEO keywords important?